 Diagnosis of environmental allergies is made through a process of elimination.
 A veterinarian will confirm that the itching and other symptoms are not caused by fleas, lice, mites, yeast or bacterial infections, or food allergies.
 Once other potential problems have been eliminated, serum testing may be performed to identify the environmental culprit.

-Treatment for atopy varies depending on the specific allergy.
+Treatment for allergies varies depending on the specific allergy.
 In addition to removing or reducing the allergen in the home, it may involve:

 - Medicated shampoos